conorcrownawardproofs-star/ordertracker/README.md

 | `←` / `→` on a day tab | Previous / next working day |
 | `Esc` | Close / cancel |

-## ☁️ Cloud sync (optional)

-Drop `assets/supabase-config.js` and `assets/caot-supabase.js` next to `index.html` to sync across devices.
-Without them, everything stays safely in your browser.

 ---

-Made with ☕ and a lot of engraving at Crown Awards HQ.
+Made with ☕ and a lot of engraving...